 What’s the most surprising skill that you gained while in BOC?

 BOC’s artists are involved in ALL aspects of putting on each production, so I would have to say I never thought I would learn how to properly (and safely!) hang a stage light!
 Some of my best BOC memories are of the friendships forged behind the scenes while putting up productions, many of whom remain some of my best friends to this day.

 What’s your favorite piece of music (opera, song, theater or otherwise) and why?

-Do you think the nature of making a career of singing opera changing?
-If so, how to you think the experience of BOC can help a young singer prepare for their next stage?
+Do you think the nature of making a career of singing in opera is changing?
+If so, how do you think the experience of BOC can help a young singer prepare for their next stage?

 I think now more than ever it’s important for singers to know their “brand”, and to be savvy and knowledgeable businesspeople in addition to talented performers.
 BOC is so important because it gives its members skills both on and off the stage, that will continue to serve them in their careers for years to come, whether they choose to be performers, or administrators, or teachers, or something else entirely.
 Being an artist encompasses so much more than just having a beautiful voice.

 How do you think opera is evolving and changing with the times?
 Or do you think it’s staying the same?
 Do you prefer opera to be reinvented or remain the same?